 RELATED: HIIT Treadmill Workout

-Kate agrees.
-Although she chose a coach that was recommended to her, Kate says her coach was well suggested–the former gymnast could definitely help with her objective of gaining upper body strength for handstands.
+I agree.
+Although I chose a coach that was recommended to her, my coach was well suggested–the former gymnast could definitely help with my objective of gaining upper body strength for handstands.

 Starting Your Future App Workouts